shinken-solutions/shinken/README.rst

 Welcome to the Shinken project.

-Shinken is a modern, Nagios compatible monitoring fremawork, written in Python.
+Shinken is a modern, Nagios compatible monitoring framework, written in Python.
 Its main goal is to give users a flexible architecture for their monitoring system that is designed to scale to large environments.